 Pharmacotherapy Division History

 The Pharmacotherapy Division was the original home for the College’s Doctor of Pharmacy “graduate” degree program; a program for those pharmacists who had already earned their pharmacy Bachelor’s degrees, but sought additional clinical research training.
 Several of these PharmD graduates have become national academic leaders, including at least four college of pharmacy deans and numerous department chairs.
-Dean M. Lynn Crismon, current Dean of the UT Austin College of Pharmacy, is one of these graduates (Doctor of Pharmacy 1979).

 In 1999, the national accreditation council for colleges and schools of pharmacy mandated that all pharmacy programs in the nation offer the PharmD degree as the entry-level degree for practicing pharmacists; therefore, the PharmD degree became a “professional” degree instead of a “graduate” degree.
 The curriculum was revised accordingly; clinical research training was replaced with greater training on patient assessment, therapeutics, and clinical decision-making.
 Recognizing the continuing need for advanced research training for pharmacists, the Pharmacotherapy Division developed new Masters and PhD graduate programs in 2001 to provide this type of training for those pharmacists who had already earned their PharmD degrees.